ianwillie/ianasciidocpreview-active-editor-info/README.md

 Preview in external browser
 ======================

 The adoc file can be previewed in an external browser by executing Ctrl-Alt-Shft-F or Ctrl-Shft-P plus command.
 This is set up to open with the browser Falkon which has the advantage that it out-of-the-box refreshes  when the source file is saved without setting up a local server.
-Repeat Ctrl-Alt-Shft-F if external browser looses sync with the .adoc file and to give focus to this browser which brings it infont of other windows.
+Repeat Ctrl-Alt-Shft-F if external browser looses sync with the .adoc file and to give focus to this browser which may bring it infont of other windows.

 Console.log messages